 The lyrical analysis is straightforward: Janelle Monáe sings about her struggles as a Black woman in society and the music industry.
 When she sings “this is a Cold War, you better know what you’re fighting for,” it’s plain to see that she’s imploring her listeners, even herself, to keep focus on what we want out of our lives and not let anyone else impose their truth onto us.

 So why is this song worth talking about, you may ask?
 Because Black women simply do not have that same luxury as other people in the world, let alone the United States.

 “If you wanna be free, below the ground’s the only place to be.”
 These lyrics evoke the memories of Sandra Bland and Erica Garner, two women who, since this song’s release, have lost their lives expressing the importance of Black rights in this country.
 The same spirit that lived through them lives through Janelle Monáe as she uses her talents for self-expression, which in turns inspires her to discuss the affairs plaguing this country today.

 And when paired with the music video, the poignancy and vulnerability are magnified.
-It’s such a simple concept with absolute conviction and controlled rage: she strips naked, only shown from her shoulders up, and lip-syncs the song.
+Such a simple concept with absolute conviction and controlled rage, she strips naked, only shown from her shoulders up, and lip-syncs the song.
 Tearing up, choking on her words, and maintaining eye contact is a tough task to watch, let alone perform.
 Eight years later, “Cold War” still brings about these strong emotions.